titoghose/PyTrack/docs/Introduction.rst

 2. For proper visualization of gaze data, its best if you include the stimuli presented during your experiment inside the *Stimuli* folder.
-   Make sure the images have either **jpg, jpeg** or **png** extensions.
+   Make sure the images have either **jpg, jpeg** or **png** extensions and the names match the names of the stimuli as present in your recorded data.

    eg. *stim_1.jpg* or *random_picture.png*

 3. The last and final step to setup the experiment directory is to include the experiment description json file.
 This file should contain the essential details of your experiment.
-It contains specifications regarding your experiment suchas the stimuli you wish to analyse or the participants/subjects you wish to include.
+It contains specifications regarding your experiment such as the stimuli you wish to analyse or the participants/subjects you wish to include.
    Mentioned below is the json file structure.
-The content below can be copied and pasted in a file called *NTU_Experiment*.json (basically the name of your experiment with a json extension).
+The content below can be copied and pasted in a file called *NTU_Experiment*.json

    -  "*Experiment_name*" should be the same name as the json file without the extension and "*Path*" should be the absolute path to your experiment directory without the final "/" at the end.
    -  The subjects should be added under the "*Subjects*" field.
-You may specify one or more groups of division for your subjects (recommended for aggregate between group statistical analysis).
-      **There must be atleast 1 group**.
+You may specify one or more groups of division for your subjects (recommended for between group statistical analysis). **There must be atleast 1 group**.
-   -  The stimuli names should be added under the "*Stimuli*" field and again you may specify one or more types (recommended for aggregate between stimulus type statistical analysis). **There must be atleast 1 type**.
+   -  The stimuli names should be added under the "*Stimuli*" field and again you may specify one or more types (recommended for between/within stimulus type statistical analysis). **There must be atleast 1 type**.
    -  The "*Control_Questions*" field is optional.
-In case you have some stimuli that should be used to standardise/normalise features extracted from all stimuli, sepcify the names here. **These stimuli must be present under the "Stimuli" field under one of the types**.
+In case you have some stimuli that should be used to standardise/normalise features extracted from all stimuli, specify the names here. **These stimuli must be present under the "Stimuli" field under one of the types**.
    -  **The field marked "Columns_of_interest" should not be altered**.